 Café inside the Szabó Ervin Library

-Located inside Budapest's Palace Quarter, the wealthy Wenckheim family, landowners in south-eastern Hungary, commissioned the exquisite building in 1889.
-Since 1931, this Baroque Revival edifice operates as a public library.
-While the café itself, which used to house the horse stable, is nothing to write home about, the interior of the Szabó Ervin library is a must-see.
+Located inside Budapest's Palace Quarter, this grand library was once the private residence of the aristocratic Wenckheim family, landowners in south-eastern Hungary.
+Since 1931, the exquisite Baroque Revival building operates as one of the biggest public libraries in Budapest.
+While the café itself, which used to be the horse stable, evokes the communist-era both in terms of offerings and prices, the interior of the Szabó Ervin library is a must-see.

-Some of the floors have preserved the aristocratic grandeur featuring the original interior details with wood paneling, sumptuous ornaments, and floor-to-ceiling mirrors.
-Seeing the hordes of students cramming under the massive chandeliers in the former ballroom is a sight to behold.
-Register quickly at the front desk (for about the equivalent of €1) then make your way to the halls hiding on 4th floor - that's where the true gems are.
+Some of the floors have retained their aristocratic grandeur, featuring the original interior details with mahogany paneling, gilded stucco ornaments, and floor-to-ceiling mirrors.
+There's something surreal about seeing the hordes of students cramming under massive chandeliers in what used to be the ballroom.
+It's possible for visitors to go inside the building: register quickly at the front desk (for the equivalent of €1) and make your way to back of the 4th floor, which is where the preserved rooms are.
 For the best experience and most students, visit the Szabó Ervin library during the academic year (September - June).